 There are two main areas of ASO: search optimization and conversion rate optimization.
 The former is primarily about optimizing keywords in the app title, subtitle, keyword field (Apple App Store) or app description (Google Play Store).

 In 95% of cases, most search traffic originates from users searching for specific brands, while a smaller portion comes from targeting competitors, and even less from generic terms.

 Unless your app serves a niche where many users strongly intend to meet their needs through an app, like a fitness app for weight loss, you should focus on conversion rate optimization (CRO).

 CRO is all about having a clear definition of an app’s purpose and understanding how to best position it for maximum appeal to an audience.
 Conversion is strongly influenced by visual elements on the store page, including an app’s icon, preview video and screenshots.

-Here are some more surprising facts on app store behavior that you should know (all the data points are averages of portrait and landscape views, including data from both the iOS App Store and the Google Play Store):
+Here are some surprising facts about app store behavior that you should be aware of.
+These data points represent averages of both portrait and landscape views, considering data from both the Apple App Store and the Google Play Store: